reckbo/reckbo.github.io/_posts/2015-09-27-I-Dont-Understand-Your-Code.md

 title: I Don't Understand Your Code
 ---

-Moseley and Marks (2006) claim that the biggest source of software complexity is state.
-To understand a piece of code a programmer must mentally simulate its execution, and this requires that she consider the possible runtime states that influence each step.
+Moseley and Marks (2006) claim the biggest source of software complexity is state.
+To understand a piece of code a programmer must mentally simulate its execution, which requires that she consider the possible runtime states that influence each step.
 The more possible states there are, the more scenarios she must consider, and the more uncertain she is of what actually happens.
 For example, multiplication of two constant numbers is obvious but